 NRS 201.230 is almost identical to California's Penal Code 288 - Lewd Acts with a Child, which defines child sexual abuse.
-Both statutes refer to any touching of a child under age 14 for the purpose of arousing the person accused, or the child victim.
 The touching does not have to be on a sexual organ.
 It can be anywhere on the child's body, as long as it is done with a sexual intent.

-Note that a person may be convicted of this crime even if the touching doesn't involve a sexual organ.
-The Nevada Supreme Court has ruled that touching any part of a child qualifies as lewdness as long as it's done with sexual intent.
+Note that a person may be convicted of this crime even if the touching does not involve a sexual organ.
+The Nevada Supreme Court has ruled that touching any part of a child qualifies as lewdness as long as it is done with sexual intent.
 Tonopah criminal defense attorney Michael Becker gives an example:

-Matt, who's a foot fetishist, goes to a park in Henderson and helps a young child tie her shoelaces.
+Example: Matt, who has a foot fetishist, goes to a park in Henderson and helps a young child tie her shoelaces.
 A cop, who knows about Matt's fetish, sees Matt and books him at the Henderson Detention Center for lewdness with a minor.

-Matt in the above example could be liable for lewdness in Nevada if the court believes he touched the child's feet for his or the child's sexual pleasure.
-It's immaterial that feet aren't in and of themselves sex organs.
+Matt in the above example could be liable for lewdness in Nevada if the court believes he touched the child's feet for his or the child's sexual pleasure. it is immaterial that feet are not in and of themselves sex organs.

-Also note that a child under fourteen who lewdly touches another child under fourteen may be adjudicated delinquent for "lewdness with a minor under 14."
-Being a child who violates the lewdness law doesn't protect him/her from being punished for victimizing another child.
+Also note that a child under fourteen who lewdly touches another child under fourteen may be adjudicated delinquent for "lewdness with a minor under 16."
+Being a child who violates the lewdness law does not protect him/her from being punished for victimizing another child.